Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-11-17-final-project-prototype.md

 ### About about my Paper Prototype

-This prototype displays the connections between all my digital/analog inputs and outputs, with other components as well, including the Lilypad arduino and battery.
-The logic behind  what my prototype aims to do is the following: If the switch is pressed then the buzzer plays song.
-In addition, if the light sensor value < threshold, then LEDs turn on.
+This prototype displays the connections between all my digital and analog inputs and outputs, along with other components such as the LilyPad Arduino and the battery.
+The logic behind what my prototype aims to do is the following: when the switch is pressed, the buzzer plays a holiday song.
+In addition, when the room becomes dark enough (sensor value below the threshold), the three LEDs light up.

 ### Photo of Paper Prototype